-This site required intense strategy and functional design.
-Pearl Buck Center not only had strong call to actions, but a strong message to break the stereotypes and fear of people with disabilities, such as autism and down syndrome.
-I pushed this message any way I could.
-A video montage brings the user into the site, showcasing up to four of the main services and sits in a curved container, which subtly resembles a smile.
-This design feature is rippled throughout the site.
-Also serving as a connection to the Pearl Buck Center logo.
+A video montage brings the user into the site, showcasing up to four of Pearl Buck Center’s main services.
+These videos sit in a curved container, which intentionally resembles a smile.
+This design element is echoed throughout the site and also serves as a connection to the Pearl Buck Center logo.